 Next, wipe out the rubber seal of the machine with white vinegar to remove any black mold spots forming on it.

 3. Run an empty cycle

-Most machines have a dedicated antibacterial wash for the machine, use this setting or simply select a regular hot wash cycle and add a cap full of bleach to the detergent drawer.
+Most of the best washing machines have a dedicated antibacterial wash for them.
+Use this setting or simply select a regular hot wash cycle and add a cap full of bleach to the detergent drawer.